 1. Review Procedures

-Service center managers are expected to evaluate their service center's activity each month, for the following:
+Service center managers should review their service center's activity each month, items to be aware of are:

-- to remove any unallowable costs charged to an academic service center to an operating budget or gift account/remove any unallowable costs not associated with capital assets posted to an administrative service center by transferring to an operating budget or gift account
+- remove any unallowable costs charged to an academic service center by transferring to an operating budget or gift account; or remove any unallowable costs not associated with capital assets posted to an administrative service center by transferring to an operating budget or gift account

 - to assess each month's effect on the budget and projected year-end breakeven position

-RAPC/CMA may perform a cursory review of service center income and expense on a monthly basis in the early part of the new fiscal year.
+RAPC/CMA may perform a cursory review of service center income and expense in the early part of the new fiscal year.
 RAPC/CMA conducts a detailed, comprehensive mid-year review of the performance of each service center, to identify any problems early and to help ensure that all centers will breakeven by the end of the year.
 Any mid-year review which reveals a potential year end break even that may exceed the limit is communicated with the service center.
 Solutions could be increased / decreased rates which is explained below.
 Reviews are performed at the nine month mark and monthly after if the breakeven appears to still be in excess of limit.

 2. Rate Adjustments